The Hypotheses on Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity and Their Partial Proof: Introduction

 We want to mention in short that there are two main criteria of numerical methods convergence for Ito SDEs \cite{KlPl2}-\cite{Mi3}: a strong or mean-square criterion and a weak criterion where the subject of approximation is not the solution of Ito SDE, simply stated, but the distribution of Ito SDE solution.

 Using the strong numerical methods, we may build sample pathes of Ito SDEs numerically.
 These methods require the combined mean-square approximation for collections of iterated Ito and Stratonovich stochastic integrals (\ref{ito}) and (\ref{str}).
-The strong numerical methods are using when building new mathematical models on the basis of Ito SDEs, when solving the filtering problem of signal under the influence of random disturbance in various arrangements, when solving the problem of stochastic optimal control, when solving the problem of testing of procedures of evaluating parameters of stochastic systems etc. \cite{KlPl2}-\cite{KPS}.
+The strong numerical methods are used when building new mathematical models on the basis of Ito SDEs and solving various mathematical problems connected with Ito SDEs.
+Among these problems we mention signal filtering in the background of random noise, stochastic optimal control, stochastic stability, evaluating the parameters of stochastic systems, etc. \cite{KlPl2}-\cite{KPS}.

 The problem of effective jointly numerical modeling (in accordance to the mean-square convergence criterion) of iterated Ito and Stratonovich stochastic integrals (\ref{ito}) and (\ref{str}) is difficult from theoretical and computing point of view \cite{KlPl2}-\cite{KPS}, \cite{2006}-\cite{rr}.